aditya-an1l/aditya-an1l/README.md

     - "Who isn't?" one may ask.
     - "I am better and inherently curious" I will respond.
 - 💡 **Believes in the power of open-source projects that induce collaboration and community-driven initiatives.**
-    - Open Source and Collaboration catalyses the rate of advancements.
+    - Open Source and Collaboration catalyse the rate of advancements.
-    - This is true for  both the technical and  academia fields.
+    - This is true for  both the technical and  academic fields.
-- 🤝 **Reach out** for any queries/feedbacks/communication
+- 🤝 **Reach out** for any queries/feedback/communication
     - Email: aditya.anil.productions@gmail.com

 ## Technical Skills